 If you decide to stick to this diet long-term or you're a gardener prior to switching your diet, you can save money on groceries by growing your own food.

 At first, it may seem like Paleo is not only restrictive, but a lot of work - at least in the kitchen.
 But it doesn't have to be with a meal prep or meal delivery service.

 In addition to easy-to-use products, Kevin's has loads of Paleo recipes to choose from so you never get bored with your diet!

 This mild but flavorful curry will make a great meal for the entire family!
 Tender chicken breast strips in a rich and creamy blend of coconut milk, basil and Thai spices.

 What's NOT on the Menu

-Some of the foods that are not allowed on the Paleo diet include:
+Some of the foods that are not allowed on the Paleo lifestyle include:

 - Processed foods

 For some people, eliminating all of these foods can be a challenge.
 If you are considering the Paleo lifestyle, it's important to make sure that you are prepared to make major changes to your diet.

 If all this seems overwhelming, you may consider reading about what is keto diet friendly to see if the foods allowed on keto would better fit your lifestyle.
 It's also important to talk to your doctor about the Paleo lifestyle and whether it's right for you.